AgniKul Cosmos

-AgniKul Cosmos Private Limited (Note: pronounced: ɐɡnikul (ISO: Agnikula); According to the founders of the company, 'AgniKul' is the portmanteau of 'Agni' and 'Gurukula', and the name therefore translates to "a place where people learn to use fire") is a private Indian aerospace manufacturer and commercial launch service provider based in National Centre for Combustion Research and Development (NCCRD) of IIT Madras, Chennai.
+AgniKul Cosmos Private Limited (Note: pronounced: ɐɡnikul (ISO: Agnikula); According to the founders of the company, 'AgniKul' is the portmanteau of 'Agni' and 'Gurukula', and the name therefore translates to "a place where people learn to use fire") is an Indian private aerospace manufacturer and commercial launch service provider based in National Centre for Combustion Research and Development (NCCRD) of IIT Madras, Chennai.
 The start up aims to develop and launch its own small-lift launch vehicle such as the Agnibaan, capable of placing 100 kg payload into a 700 km orbit.